simeonwetzel/SSP/README.md

 # Spatial Scope Parser (SSP)

-This tool is designed to extract spatial entities and scales from unstructured text input, using an LLM (Large Language Model) and the Open Source Photon geocoding service provided by [Komoot](https://photon.komoot.io/) that is based on OpenStreetMap (OSM).
-The tool outputs location names, types, and extents based on the user's query.
+This tool is designed to extract spatial entities and scales from unstructured text input, using a
+- :brain: **LLM (Large Language Model)** and a
+- :globe_with_meridians: **Geocoder**: the Open Source Photon geocoding service provided by [Komoot](https://photon.komoot.io/) that is based on OpenStreetMap (OSM).

+The SSP tool outputs location names, types, and extents based on the user's query.

 ## Installation